Ahmed-Mohamed96/BioKG-Mason/README.md

-# BioKG-Agents – Biomedical Knowledge Graph Construction with LLM Agents
+# BioKG-Mason – Biomedical Knowledge Graph Construction with LLM Agents

-**BioKG-Agents** builds a **biomedical knowledge graph (KG)** from PDF articles named by PMID, using a pipeline of LLM-based agents plus Neo4j.
+**BioKG-Mason** builds a **biomedical knowledge graph (KG)** from PDF articles named by PMID, using a pipeline of LLM-based agents plus Neo4j.

 Given:

 - One or more biomedical **PDF files** (filenames = PMIDs)
 - An **(initially empty) Neo4j database**

-BioKG-Agents will:
+BioKG-Mason will:

 1. Extract **paragraphs and tables** from each PDF.
 2. Use LLM Agents to extract, process, and store **biomedical triplets** from each text segment in Neo4j with **full provenance**: